rdragon/bon/README.md

 Every member should have a unique non-negative ID.
 You are free to choose any IDs you like.
 The IDs are not included in the serializer output.
 They are written as variable-width integers to the schema file.
 Using very large IDs will make the schema file a few bytes per ID larger than using small IDs, but you will likely not notice this.

 Every serializable member should have a setter, or there should be a suitable constructor.
 A suitable constructor is a constructor that has for every serializable member one argument with the same name (case insensitive) and same type.
-If found, this constructor will be used during deserialization, also if all members have setters.
+If found, this constructor will be used during deserialization, even if all members have setters.

 #### BonReservedMembers
 If you delete a property or field from a class (or struct) then you should not re-use its ID.
 Otherwise, if you deserialize older data, the new property might receive values from the deleted member.
 To prevent this scenario you can use the `[BonReservedMembers]` attribute.
 For example, decorating a type with `[BonReservedMembers(3, 5)]` makes sure the code no longer compiles if a member with ID 3 or 5 is added to the type.